Jennifer Garner And Ben Affleck’s Fluid Relationship, Divorce May Not Happen

 — Shirley Homan (@ShirleyHoman481) February 8, 2017

-Sources close to the stars have come forward and confirmed that Jen and Ben are carrying on much like they had even for years leading up to their separation and speculate that the estranged couple will not fully divorce as they keep working through their issues.
+Sources close to the stars have come forward and confirmed that Jen and Ben are carrying on much like they had even for years leading up to their separation and speculated that the estranged couple would not fully divorce as they keep working through their issues.

 Aol shares words of various sources on the subject of the star couple’s divorce, noting the relationship as “fluid,” stating “that the pair’s ‘relationship is very fluid and nothing has really changed’ regarding their relationship status.”